Shattajit/Thesis_based_project/README.md

 - **XlsxWriter**: For exporting data into Excel files.

-- **Flask/Django**: For backend API services, handling image uploads, and database management.
+- **Flask**: For backend API services, handling image uploads, and database management.

 ## Getting Started